RPGs and skepticism (Sunday fun post)

 But it can’t be confirmed as the result of divine power, and that’s the rub.
 Even in a world where mysteriously powerful beings exist, the infiniteness of their abilities still can’t be confirmed by finite beings.
 Which might be why, one could surmise, RPG designers (regardless of platform) don’t spend a lot of time or space proclaiming the “omni-ness” of the gods involved in them.

-2 thoughts on “RPGs and skepticism (Sunday fun post)”
+2 Replies to “RPGs and skepticism (Sunday fun post)”

 1. Interestingly, for the longest time that's why gnomes couldn't be priests–they had no connection to the 'Light'.
 That is, they were more interested in science and technology than the 'religion' of the world.